 Mouse traps: These work by luring the Deer mouse in with bait and then snapping shut to kill it quickly.
 You can bait mice with household food items, though they prefer a vegetarian diet, or nuts, berries, other fruits, and cheeses.

-Preventive methods for the Deer mouse include simplifying landscape designs, by keeping grass low, piles of wood cleared away and removed anything that could become grounds for nesting or easy burrowing.
+Preventive methods for the Deer mouse include simplifying landscape designs, by keeping the grass low, piles of wood cleared away and removed anything that could become grounds for nesting or easy burrowing.
 The screen on doors and windows may also reduce the risk of deer mice from coming inside.
-They can jump very high, and as such, even second story windows should be sealed, especially if there are tree branches nearby.
+They can jump very high, and as such, even second-story windows should be sealed, especially if there are tree branches nearby.